 Here’s an easy, flavorful recipe for Pakistani Zucchini (Courgette) Curry, called Toriyan or ‘torai ki sabzi’ in Urdu.
 This is a one-pot vegan curry that will have you loving Zucchini.

 No one gets excited about zucchini.
 It’s just zucchini, after all.
 So naturally, zucchini curry is rarely served at Pakistani dinner parties, or dawats, as we call them.
 It’s a summer weeknight kind of dish, one that children grumble at while their parents insist they try another bite of.

-But sometimes at dinner parties at our place, we serve this zucchini curry among the usual spread of biryani and the like.
-Guests will put a little on their plates out of courtesy, curiosity or maybe just for friendship’s sake.
-And what happens afterward is interesting.
+But sometimes at dinner parties, we serve this zucchini curry among the usual spread of biryani and the like.
+Guests will put a little on their plates out of courtesy or curiosity – what happens next is interesting.

 This zucchini curry is unique because my husband invented this recipe.
 He just made it up.
 In fact, the recipe barely makes sense.
 He adds turmeric at the end.
 He uses excessive amounts of oil.
-He makes sure the end product bears little resemblance to the original
+He makes sure the end product bears little resemblance to its original form.

-vegetable fruit.
-But whatever he does works, because this zucchini curry is good enough to steal the show at dinner parties.
-I’ve tried to make it my way, but I must confess, setting my passionate food-enthusiast/cook/blogger ego aside, his way is better.
+Whatever he does works because this zucchini curry is good enough to steal the show at dinner parties.

-Zucchini in curry form works well because Zucchini is 95% water and therefore is excellent at absorbing spices.
-It’s full of fiber, minerals and is naturally low in calories.
 I hope this recipe gets you excited about zucchini..maybe even as much as our dinner guests.

-- 1/3 cup grapeseed, canola or other neutral oil
+- 1/3 cup grapeseed or other neutral oil

 - 1 tsp cumin seeds